Pandan, Antique: Geography

 Libertad on the north and northwest; by Aklan province on the east and northeast; and Sebaste on the south.

 Pandan Bay has coral and artificial reefs, found in barangays Patria, Tingib, Mag-aba, Botbot and Idiacacan.

 Climate

 Barangays

-Pandan is politically subdivided into 34 barangays, of which 15 lie along the coast, 12 are inland, and 7 are upland.
+Pandan is politically subdivided into 34 barangays, Each barangay consists of puroks and some have sitios.

+There are 15 barangays which lie along the coast while 12 are inland, and 7 are upland.